 - Specifying a width and height, selecting a map type and zoom level, and defining a map center when the map is first rendered

-- Specifying how you want map markers to be activated and rendered in frontend
+- Specifying how map markers should be activated and rendered in frontend and optionally selecting a custom marker image

 - If relevant, enable and configure clustering (markers close to each other are rendered as a cluster)

-- Toggle and configure a location list for the map – a list of all your locations, which can then be clicked to go directly to the location on the map
+- Toggling and configuring a location list for the map – a list of all your locations which centers the location on the map when clicked

 Finally, you can select or create a template to render the map in frontend.